Laravel

 0

-Q1: What is the minimum PHP version required for Laravel 13 installation?
+Q1: What is the minimum PHP version required for Laravel 13?

 php -v